Conjunctive Queries: Unique Characterizations and Exact Learnability: Frontiers in the homomorphism lattice of structures

 Finally, consider any $C$ with $h:C\to A$ and $A\not\to C$.
 We construct a function $h':C\to B$ as follows: consider any element $c$ of $C$, and let $h(c)=a$.
-If $a$ is a designated element, we set $h'(c)=(a,\textsf{id})$.
+If $c$ is a distinguished element (in which case $a$ is, too), we set $h'(c)=(a,\textsf{id})$.
+If $c$ is not a distinguished element but $a$ is, we set $h'(c)=(a,\textsf{nd})$.
 Otherwise, we proceed as follows: since $A$ is c-acyclic and fg-connected, for each non-distinguished element $a'$ of $A$ (other than $a$ itself) there is a unique minimal path in the incidence graph, containing only non-distinguished elements, from $a'$ to $a$.
 We can represent this path by a sequence of the form where each $f_\ell$ is a fact of $A$ in which $a_\ell$ occurs in the $i_\ell$-th position and $a_{\ell+1}$ occurs in the $j_\ell$-th position.
 We can partition the non-distinguished elements $a'$ of $A$ (other than $a$ itself) according to the last fact on this path, that is, $f_{n-1}$.
 Furthermore, it follows from fg-connectedness that each fact of $A$ contains a non-distinguished element.
 It is easy to see that if a fact contains multiple non-distinguished elements (other than $a$) then they must all belong to the same part of the partition as defined above.
 Therefore, the above partition on non-distinguished elements naturally extends to a partition on the facts of $A$.
 Note that if $A$ contains any facts in which $a$ is the only non-distinguished element, we will refer to these facts as ``local facts'' and they will be handled separately.
-In this way, we have essentially decomposed $A$ into a union $A_{\text{local}}\cup\bigcup_i A_i$, where $A_{\text{local}}$ contains all local facts and each ``component'' $A_i$ is a substructure of $A$ consisting of non-local facts, in such a way that (i) different substructures $A_i$ do not share any facts with each other, (ii) different substructures do not share any elements with each other, except for $a$ and distinguished elements, (iii) each $A_i$ contains precisely one fact involving $a$.
+In this way, we have essentially decomposed $A$ into a union $A_{\text{local}}\cup\bigcup_i A_i$, where $A_{\text{local}}$ contains all local facts and each ``component'' $A_i$ is a substructure of $A$ consisting of non-local facts, in such a way that (i) different substructures $A_i$ do not share any facts with each other, (ii) different substructures do not share any elements with each other, except for $a$ and distinguished elements (from $\textbf{a}$), (iii) each $A_i$ contains precisely one fact involving $a$.